blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ## Summary

 In this exercise, you implemented an archive solution with table partitioning.
+You created a partitioned table to replace the existing Sales.ResellerSales table.
+You allowed the legacy reports to maintain access to the current and historical data by creating a view across both the historical archive table and the new current data stored in the partitioned table.

 ## Exercise 4: Build SQL Availability Group for Database Disaster Recovery